5afe/safe/specs/replace_browser_extension/03_technical_details.rst

     and letter characters
     (characters in Unicode General Category L* & M*.) should be ignored)

-* Network Communication

-  - Application must expect wrong format or errors when receiving network responses.
-  - The size of the response should be limited to appropriate length (in KB, MB or character length).
-  - These situations must be handled gracefully, i.e. app should not crash if the JSON payload is malformed or unexpected.
-  - These situations must be reported to the user and logged for further investigation.

-* QR-code reading

-  - Application must expect malformed input encoded in QR code and treat it appropriately.
-  - Size of the QR-code encoded information must be limited to a fixed length.
-  - Unexpected inputs should be reported to the user and logged.

 * Recovery Phrase

   - Application must not persist the Recovery Phrase or derived keys, but